 What is Your Range of Adaptability to Stress?:

 Stresses are changes in your internal or external environment that require changes in your body in order for your body to adapt successfully.
 What makes adaptation to stress possible?
 Gray's Anatomy says that "it is the purpose of the brain and nerve system to control and coordinate the function of all the tissues and organs of the body and to adapt them to the environment."
-Adaptation is possible because you have a nerve system.
+Adaptation is possible because of your nerve system.

 Which range are you?
 Are you widening your range of adaptability or narrowing it?
-Since regular chiropractic care helps the nerve system function at its best, you can help to keep your range as high as possible, allowing you to better deal with stress.
+Since regular chiropractic care helps the nerve system function better, you can help to keep your range as high as possible, allowing you to better deal with stress.
+Those that depend on you get a better version of you.
 In the crazy times we live in now, that's a pretty good thing.
 Don't you think?